yansal/yansal.github.io/_posts/2016-02-17-go-utility-to-run-that-command-again.markdown

     again ssh -v host

-I will run it again until it succeeds.
+It will run again and again until it succeeds.